projectgamayun/GamayunCorporation/index.md

 ### The Gamayun is a creature from Slavic mythology that had access to all knowledge.

-### The Gamayun Corporation is a 501(c)(3) public charity focused on leveraging security research in order to serve the public good.
+### The Gamayun Corporation is a 501(c)(3) public charity focused on leveraging security research and history in order to serve the public good.

 ***